alperenozdnc/ezcli/docs/FEATURES.md

 ## dynamic option definitions

+you can add new options with the `addopt` function (and obviously remove with `delopt`).

+## dynamic option allocation

-you can add new options with the `addopt` function (and obviously remove with `delopt`). this enables you to make programs that have user-defined commands (and have those user-defined commands persist across sessions), or you can even make a wrapper around my library if you don't really like the philosophy behind it.
+you can allocate options to the heap with the `allocopt` function (and remove, again, with `delopt`).this enables you to make programs that have user-defined commands (and have those user-defined commands persist across sessions), or you can even make a wrapper around my library if you don't really like the philosophy behind it.